 - Homelessness;

 - Eviction or foreclosure;

 - Receiving a utility shut-off notice;

 - Fire, flood, or other disaster;

 - Bankruptcy;

 - Being a victim of domestic violence;

+- Death of a family member;

+- Having medical expenses they couldn't pay;

+- Experiencing unexpected increases in necessary expenses due to caring for a family member who is ill

+or aging or who has a disability;

-- Death of a family member; - Having medical expenses they couldn't pay; - Experiencing unexpected increases in necessary expenses due to caring for an ill, disabled, or aging family member; - Claiming a child as a tax dependent who's been denied coverage for Medicaid and CHIP and another person is required by court order to give medical support to the child; or - Not being eligible for Medicaid because their state did not expand Medicaid and the household income was below 138 percent of the federal poverty level (FPL).
+- Claiming a child as a tax dependent who's been denied coverage for Medicaid and CHIP and another person is required by court order to give medical support to the child;

+- Not having health coverage while waiting for a Marketplace appeal decision about coverage eligibility or savings; or

+- Not being eligible for Medicaid because their state didn't expand Medicaid and the household income

+was below 138 percent of the FPL.
 For more information about this exemption, visit HealthCare.gov.